mirosimo/CARS_THYMELEAF/README.md

 Images are saved as blob in db, Thymeleaf, Css.

-##Spring Security
+## Spring Security
 Spring security contains bunch of stuff - to comprehend all the main parts how works together is quite difficuilt - it takes some time.
-Things like:
+E.g. Things like:

 + SecurityFilterChain
++ ProviderManager
++ AuthenticationProvider
-+ Authentication Provider
++ SecurityContextHolder
 + UserDetailsService
-+
-+
++ etc...
-SCRlf

-##Authentification

-##Authorization
+Just now is in development state and during the time are implementing new things and features related to Authentification and Authorization.
+Detail of  actual state are described below.
+### Authentification

+### Authorization
 User Roles